 Finally, on the top, you can change the width of the canvas to target desktops, tablets, or smartphones, and access the controls to preview or publish your app.

-Softr is still working on its own data infrastructure.
-You need to either connect your Airtable account (free plan available) or your Google Sheets (free) to have it serve as a database.
+You can use two data sources to power your apps to begin: Airtable (free plan available) or Google Sheets (free).
 It's easy to integrate either of them, but for some reason, most templates that I tried forced me to go with Airtable.
 You can change the data source later in the settings, though, so it's not a big problem.

 I started out from the existing CRM template, and I was impressed by how complete it was—it didn't take me long at all to implement the features I wanted and build an app without code.
 There's a range of other templates available, from project management apps to job listing websites, and each offers the basic pages, design, and functionality to put you on the fast track.
 Still, I advise you to click on the video tutorials section and hop on one of the recorded workshops to start learning the ropes from a blank slate.
 One or two hours should be enough to give you a big-picture understanding of how everything works top-to-bottom.